silica-dev/silicon-cursors/README.md

 2: Open settings and navigate to devices -> mouse -> additional mouse settings
 3: Click on the pointers tab, and replace each pointer with a matching one from your desired theme
 4: click apply and ok

+### Linux
+1: Download and extract the .zip file from the main branch
+2: Run build.sh
+3: Run install.sh